HCL-TECH-SOFTWARE/appscan-source-gradle-plugin/README.md

 To use the AppScan Source plugin, add the following lines to build.gradle:

+	plugins {
+		id "com.ibm.appscan" version "1.1.8"
+	}

+	apply plugin: 'com.ibm.appscan'

+Or use the following:

 	buildscript {
 		repositories {
 	    		maven { url "https://plugins.gradle.org/m2/" }